KaiNexus Education Video #8 — Fast Responses to Ideas

-Here is video #8 in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am the Chief Improvement Officer.
-We’re also making the videos available on our YouTube Channel, our education videos playlist, and our public KaiNexus Education page.
-Subscribe to our channel to be notified of each new one that’s released.
+Here is video #8 in our series of short, simple Kaizen education videos from KaiNexus, a software startup where I am on the management team (see the whole series here).
+We're also making the videos available on our YouTube Channel and our education videos playlist.
+Subscribe to our channel to be notified of each new one that's released.

 This video talks about the importance of managers giving FAST response to ideas.
 Unlike a suggestion box, where ideas can sit for weeks or months, an effective Kaizen-style system requires nearly immediate feedback and collaboration… that's the only way to really engage people in improvement and to avoid frustration.

 Video updated September, 2014 – View on YouTube

 - Video #8 – Ideas Deserve a Fast Response

 Hi, I'm Greg Jacobson from KaiNexus, where we make improvement happen.